 Documentation, registration and licensing

-The Department of Agriculture controls exports of agricultural products listed or ‘prescribed’ in the Export Control Act 1982 and associated legislation.
+The Department of Agriculture, Water and the Environment controls exports of agricultural products listed or ‘prescribed’ in the Export Control Act 1982 and associated legislation.

 What we do